Akesari12/Animal-Crossing-Villagers/README.md

 # Animal-Crossing-Villagers

 Replication code for D-Lab blog post.
+Some changes.